-Note that they can only come to events that are "open" to Basic members, not to members-only Stitch events.
+Note that they can only come to events that are "open" to Public members, not to members-only Stitch events.
 And while they can come to the event, they cannot communicate online on Stitch until they are verified.

 So while you may see an unverified member's profile show as an attendee at a Stitch event, you won't see them posting comments or sending messages to other members.
 The Stitch system simply won't let them.

-Community Champions need the ability to reach out to new members
+Full members need the ability to reach out to new members

-This was done in response to many requests from our Community Champions who are trying to build the community in their areas.
+This was done in response to many requests from our Community Champions and Full members who are trying to build the community in their areas.
 They told us they need the ability to reach out to new members in their areas, to invite them along to Stitch events and encourage them to join.

 It's important to stress that you don't need to use this feature if you don't want to.
 Unverified members can't initiate a conversation with you, they can only respond if you choose to contact them.
 It's totally up to you whether you decide to invite them to your events or not.

-Regular members can see Unverified members when browsing
+Full members can see Unverified members when browsing

-You are welcome to send a message to these members -- remember, some of them may just need a little bit of encouragement to join! -- but they won't be able to respond to you unless you are a Gold member or above.
-(We don't want to compromise Stitch's safety, so we only enable this feature for Gold members whose experience with Stitch means they are active contributors to helping keep the community safe.)
+You are welcome to send a message to these members -- remember, some of them may just need a little bit of encouragement to join!

 We're on a mission to improve people's lives by building and growing the Stitch Community.
 Will you join us?